crazy-max/crossfit-reader/README.md

   <a href="https://www.paypal.me/crazyws"><img src="https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal&style=flat-square" alt="Donate Paypal"></a>
 </p>

+## :warning: Abandoned project

+This project is not maintained anymore and is abandoned.
+Feel free to fork and make your own changes if needed.

 ## About

 💳 Crossfit Reader is a card reader application for ACR122U device affiliate to the [CrossFit Nancy](http://www.crossfit-nancy.fr/) booking application.